Gallmond/darwin-ldb-node/README.md

+//TODO
+- add 'through' property to the destinations, indicating it's the "main" one
+- add the serviceDetails method
+- pull out the response parsing into an injectable class

 # darwin-ldb-node

 A helper module using Typescript and Jest to make the Live Departure Boards Web Service (LDBWS / OpenLDBWS) SOAP interface more user friendly [link](https://lite.realtime.nationalrail.co.uk/OpenLDBWS/)